 The only downside to the resort's well-featured Lil Champs kids' club is that you may never see your children again.
 The facilities – from Xbox 360s, Nintendo Wiis and PS3s – are fun and inventive and cater for all ages.
 There's also a kids’ spa with child-friendly treatments, a mini salon offering “hip hairdos”, fun yoga and a long list of energetic activities.

-The upscale and trendy Ista hotel chain is part of the IHHR Hospitality group, along with Ananda in the Himalayas, and has properties across India including Bangalore, Hyderabad, Amritsar and Pune.
+The upscale and trendy Ista hotel chain has been absorbed by the Hyatt group, and has properties across India including Bengaluru, Hyderabad, Amritsar and Pune.
 Modern and imaginative, these vibrant young hotels cater seamlessly for business and leisure travellers.
-Ista Hyderabad is a top option for those wanting to swap their corporate pinstripes for fluffy white robes and squishy slippers.
+Ista Hyderabad (now renamed the Hyatt Hyderabad Gachibowli) is a top option for those wanting to swap their corporate pinstripes for fluffy white robes and squishy slippers.

 There are two other hotels to choose from in Goa.
 The Taj Exotica is a Mediterranean-style resort perched on the southwest coast of Goa, overlooking the Arabian Sea.
 It is situated on 56 acres of landscaped lawns, complete with tropical plants and graceful palms.
 The Vivanta by Taj - Holiday Village, Goa, is a complex of terracotta-roof Portuguese-Goan cottages, set amidst acres of palm-fringed landscaped gardens just 45-minutes from the airport.

-At the Baroque-Portugese InterContinental The LaLiT Goa Resort golfing and spa-ing can go hand in hand, with 40 green acres to traverse before a well deserved pummel.
+At the Baroque-PortugeseThe LaLiT Golf & Spa Resort Goa, golfing and spa-ing can go hand in hand, with 40 green acres to traverse before a well-deserved pummel.
 The Rejuve Spa features 10 treatment rooms, a gym, yoga studio, beauty salon and wet area with sauna, steam room, Jacuzzi, chill pool and hydrotherapy tub.
 Go for a Javanese or Balinese treatment one day, opt for something ayurvedic the next.
 Don’t forget to try out the pulsating showers.

-There’s also a nine-hole, par-three golf course at The Leela Kempinski Goa, which is located on the banks of the River Sal.
+There’s also a nine-hole, par-three golf course at The Leela Goa, which is located on the banks of the River Sal.
 Set on 75 luxurious acres along prime Arabian Sea beachfront, all rooms face water and range from the pavilions to 93sq m lagoon suites and four sumptuous 133sq m royal villas.
 The spa specialises in ayurvedic treatments but also offers a buffet of yoga, Western spa therapies and massages, sauna and steam areas and a gym.
 The Club at The Leela is a private enclave (with separate check-in) of 15 villas, some with private pools and outdoor showers.